Fountain Bluff: Geology

 Although it is located east of the Mississippi River, Fountain Bluff was once part of the west bank of the Mississippi valley.
-During the Wisconsinian Ice Age period from 85,000–11,000 years ago, the Cordilleran Ice Sheet advanced over much of North America and blocked the main channel of the Mississippi River.
+During the Wisconsinian Ice Age period from 85,000 to 11,000 years ago, the Cordilleran Ice Sheet advanced over much of North America and blocked the main channel of the Mississippi River.
 Swollen with glacial meltwater, the Mississippi River was forced to rise and carve a new channel to the west.
 When the ice sheet retreated, Fountain Bluff was left as an isolated "island" in the middle of the valley.
 During periods of heavy glacial melt, Fountain Bluff would have been a true island surrounded with water on all sides.
 After the ice was gone, the Mississippi may have changed course multiple times to flow around the west or east sides of Fountain Bluff, although it is currently locked in the deeper western channel.
 The Big Muddy River flows through the original Mississippi valley to the east as an underfit stream.

 The west and south edges of Fountain Bluff consists of exposed rock bluffs created by erosion from the Mississippi River.
 The hills are composed of Upper Chesterian limestone overlaid by Lower Pennsylvanian (Caseyville Formation) sandstone.
 Sandstone comprises most of the exposed (visible) strata.
 A smaller sandstone formation known as the "Devil's Bake Oven", which includes a natural arch, is located downstream and was formed from the same rock and glacial action that created Fountain Bluff.
 Two fault zones, the Pomona to the north and the Rattlesnake Ferry to the south, cross the area.